Bor Airport

-The Airport was built during 1984/1986.
+The Airport was built from 1984 to 1986.
 It is a civil airport for sports, and it is planned to be opened for commercial flights in the future.

 The airport can handle light commercial and business planes at the moment.
 Initially it was built with 800 m of runway, but it was subsequently extended and now has over 1000 m of concrete runway, 30 m wide.
-It remains one of the best small civil airport in Serbia.
+It remains one of the best small civil airports in Serbia.
 Airport has hangar, control tower, a saloon and accommodation for the crew members.
 In 2011 the new Aero klub Bor was founded, and there is now an effort to build a general aviation maintenance center and obtain light airplane for training and parachuting.
 The airport was operated by Aero klub Bor (Bor Aero Club) and Bor Sports Center.
 Sections of the Aero club include skydiving, parachuting, and training for pilots.

 The club used to have one airplane Utva 75 and a few parachutists.
 The airplane crashed at Paracin airport in 1988. and was repaired, but it had another accident Bor airport in 1990.
 Later it was sent for maintenance to the factory in Pancevo, and later based in Batajnica.

 In 1992. for a short period of time the airport was base for squadron of J-21 from Skopje Airport.
 Two Antonov An-26 were stationed in 1999. during the NATO bombing of Yugoslavia from Niš Constantine the Great Airport.